Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Introduction

+In order to state the main theorems in the paper we need to define some sub-families of stable Hamiltonian structures.

 Consider now the periodic orbits of a non-singular vector field and the linearized Poincar\'e map of each of them.
 The vector field is non-degenerate if the eigenvalues are not equal to 1 (even when one considers the iterations of the map).
 Hence the linearized Poincar\'e map of a periodic orbit of a volume-preserving non-degenerate vector field is either an irrational rotation or has two real eigenvalues.
+The corresponding periodic orbit is called elliptic or hyperbolic, respectively.
 In general, non-degeneracy is a $C^\infty$-generic condition among non-singular vector fields, but not among Reeb vector fields defined by SHS.
-Instead, we consider {\it contact non-degenerate SHS} (Definition~\ref{def:contactND}), whose Reeb field is non-degenerate in the contact region.
-This is a weaker condition than the Morse-Bott non-degeneracy considered in \cite{CV1}, which is $C^1$-dense.
-A {\it strongly contact non-degenerate} SHS is a contact non-degenerate SHS whose Reeb vector field satisfies in the contact region that the intersections between the stable and unstable manifolds of its hyperbolic periodic orbits are transverse.
+Instead, we consider {\it contact non-degenerate SHS} (Definition~\ref{def:contactND}), whose Reeb vector field is non-degenerate in the contact region of some structural decomposition.
+A {\it strongly contact non-degenerate} SHS is a contact non-degenerate SHS satisfying the following additional condition: the intersection between the stable and unstable manifolds of any hyperbolic periodic orbit in the contact region is transverse.

-We consider the following sets of SHS: \begin{enumerate} \item $\mathcal{B}$ the set of contact non-degenerate SHS such that in each connected component of the integrable region $U$, the slopes of the Reeb vector field are non-constant (see Section~\ref{ss:SHS} for more details). \item $\mathcal{B}_s\subset \mathcal{B}$ the set of strongly contact non-degenerate SHS. \end{enumerate}
+We consider the following sets of SHS: \begin{enumerate} \item the set $\mathcal{B}$ of contact non-degenerate SHS such that, there is a structural decomposition with a contact region where the Reeb vector field is non-degenerate and in each connected component of the integrable region $U$ the slopes of the Reeb vector field are non-constant (see \textsection\ref{ss:SHS} for more details). \item the set $\mathcal{B}_s\subset \mathcal{B}$ of strongly contact non-degenerate SHS such that, there is a structural decomposition with a contact region where the Reeb vector field is strongly non-degenerate and in each connected component of the integrable region $U$ the slopes of the Reeb vector field are non-constant. \end{enumerate}